k9mail/k9mail.app/_documentation/folders.md

 There are four choices:

 * **All**: All folders are displayed.
-* **Only 1st Class folders**: Only folders that were explictly set to be *1st Class* for their "display class" are shown.
+* **Only 1st Class folders**: Only folders that were explicitly set to be *1st Class* for their "display class" are shown.
 * **1st and 2nd Class folders**: Only folders that were explicitly set to be either *1st Class* or *2nd Class* for their "display class" are shown.
 * **All except 2nd Class folders**: All folders are shown, except those that are selected to be in *2nd Class* for their display class.